mkingsnorth/flowify_docs/docs/use.rst

 .. image:: images/source_target_objects.jpg

-Onced :ref:`installed<installation>`, for Flowify to work in Blender you will need the following objects arranged as above:
+Once :ref:`installed<installation>`, for Flowify to work in Blender you will need the following objects arranged as above:

 #.
 The **Source Object** that you wish to deform.

     .. note::
-        The deformaton will only be as good as an object’s mesh topology.
+        The deformation will only be as good as an object’s mesh topology.

 #.
-A flat rectangular **Source Grid** to use as a reference for the surface.
+A flat rectangular **Source Grid** to use as a reference for the target surface.

     .. note::
         .. image:: images/source_grid.jpg